Aalia98/Interview-Questions/frontend/Day_9.md

 [5x6]
 # different ways to create an object [4]

+- Object Literal:	Simple, quick object creation.
+- Object Constructor:	Rarely used, outdated.
+- Constructor Function:	For creating multiple similar objects (pre-ES6).
+- Classes:	Modern, cleaner way to create multiple objects.
+- Object.create():	Create objects with custom prototypes.
+- Factory Function:	Encapsulation and modularity.
+- JSON Parsing:	When data comes in JSON format.
+- Object.assign():	Combine or clone objects.
+- Spread Operator:	Cleaner syntax for cloning or merging objects.

 # How do you add a method to an existing object [6]

+- Dot and Bracket Notation: Simple and direct for adding a method to a single object.
+- Object.defineProperty(): For fine-grained control over property behavior.
+- Prototype: For adding methods shared across all instances of an object.
+- Class: For object-oriented programming.
+- Spread and Object.assign(): For creating a new object with added methods.

 # What is the difference between dot notation (.) and bracket notation ([]) when accessing object properties [3]

+- Dot Notation (.)
+The most common and straightforward way to access an object’s property.
+The property name must be a valid JavaScript identifier (e.g., no spaces, special characters, or numbers at the beginning).
+- Bracket Notation ([])
+A more flexible way to access properties, especially when the property name is dynamic, contains special characters, or is stored as a string.

 # How do you use object destructuring to assign variables with different names than the object properties?
 [6]

+- Object destructuring is a feature introduced in ES6 that allows you to unpack properties from objects into distinct variables in a concise and readable manner.This is done by using a colon (:) followed by the new variable name. const person = {
+  name: "Alice",
+  age: 30
+};

+// Renaming the properties during destructuring const { name: fullName, age: yearsOld } = person;

+console.log(fullName); // Output: Alice
+console.log(yearsOld); // Output: 30

 # Explain the concept of immutability in JavaScript objects.
 [2]

+- Immutability in JavaScript refers to the concept where data cannot be modified after it is created.
+Instead of directly changing the values of objects or arrays, new objects or arrays are created with updated values.

 # How would you deeply clone an object in JavaScript?
 [0]

+- A deep clone creates a completely independent copy of an object or array, including all nested structures.
+- Changes to nested objects or arrays in the copy do not affect the original, as they are fully duplicated.
+- To deeply clone an object in JavaScript, you can use:
+  - JSON.parse() and JSON.stringify()
+  - Recursive Function
+  - structuredClone()
+  - Lodash's cloneDeep()

 [2x2.5]
 # What is the purpose of the hasOwnProperty method in JavaScript?
 [0]

+- The hasOwnProperty method is a reliable way to check whether a property belongs directly to an object and not its prototype.
+It is especially useful in scenarios involving inheritance or property iteration to avoid accidental inclusion of inherited properties.

 # How can you remove a property from an object?
 [2.5]

+- To remove a property from an object in JavaScript, you can use the delete operator.

 # coding:
 1. Write a function that takes this array as input and returns an object with role-wise counts [0/10]